andrejtrindade/star-splore/posts/main.md

 **STAR SPLORE** aims to help you discover some of the best PICO-8 carts ever made.

 - That's why only featured carts are included.
 - That's also why carts are ranked by stars, the BBS version of "likes".
+- Game genres are obtained from [@NerdyTeachers](https://www.lexaloffle.com/bbs/?uid=25898)' excelent [Curated PICO-8 Games](https://nerdyteachers.com/PICO-8/Games/) list.

 As imperfect as these metrics may be, they are the ones we have.